StevenDeFalco/predictMLB/README.md

 ```

-Additionally, we can use the TeamStats class which must be instantiated for a single MLB team to retrieve data with a more focused scope.
-The TeamStats class inherit many methods from LeagueStats along with offerring a few unique ones, and some which are overriden to address the one team individually.
+Additionally, we can use the `TeamStats` class which must be instantiated for a single MLB team to retrieve data with a more focused scope.
+The `TeamStats` class inherit many methods from `LeagueStats` along with offerring a few unique ones, and some which are overriden to address the one team individually.
 As shown there are ways for a human to interact with the module and gain meaningful insight; however, the intent of this module is not to be used manually but it is meant to be a useful tool in the automation of large-scale data retrieval.
-Thus, this module offers a method to construct a single row (pandas.Series) with over 40 features representing one MLB game and of course a method that can be used to do this over a given length of time and merge all the rows into a single pandas.DataFrame: this method is get_data.
-The get_data method is the primary means for assembling the training dataset that is used to tune the ML model.
+Thus, this module offers a method to construct a single row (`pandas.Series`) with over 40 features representing one MLB game and of course a method that can be used to do this over a given length of time and merge all the rows into a single `pandas.DataFrame`: this method is `get_data`.
+The `get_data` method is the primary means for assembling the training dataset that is used to tune the ML model.

 ### What data is used?